A delicious low carb crock pot rice pudding is possible with Miracle Rice. Using coconut milk or cream also makes it dairy-free.

 Crock Pot Rice Pudding

-In mixing bowl, combine eggs, sweetener, vanilla extract and coconut cream, and water with electric mixer until well blended.
+- In mixing bowl, combine eggs, sweetener, vanilla extract and coconut cream, and water with electric mixer until well blended.
+You may want to drain off some of the liquid at the bottom of the can in the coconut cream.